 John N. Kessenich attended Florida State University in Tallahassee, Florida, for his undergraduate degree, graduating with a B.A. as a double major in Criminology and Political Science.
 He then attended the Florida State University College of Law in Tallahassee, Florida.

-After graduating, John continued working with the Office of the State Attorney for the 10th Judicial Circuit in Bartow, Florida, prosecuting a wide range of criminal cases.
+After graduating, John took a position with the Office of the State Attorney for the 10th Judicial Circuit in Bartow, Florida, prosecuting a wide range of criminal cases.
 He was later selected for the Economic Crimes Division, where he prosecuted high profile and complex white-collar offenses in addition to exploitation of the elderly offenses.
-As an Assistant State Attorney, John first chaired numerous complex trials.
+As an Assistant State Attorney, John first chaired numerous complex jury trials.

-John lives in Jacksonville Beach with his wife and enjoys spending his free time outside at the beach and cheering on the Seminoles with family and friends.
+John lives in Jacksonville Beach with his wife and two daughters.
+He enjoys spending his free time outside at the beach and cheering on the Seminoles with family and friends.